40,000 Velocity Frequent Flyer might seem like a small step, but there are still plenty of rewards you can use your points balance on.

 You can use your Velocity Points to fly on Hawaiian Airlines between the islands.
 With 40,000 points, you can book four one-way journeys at 10,000 points each.
 These flights can often be quite expensive with cash, even in Economy.

 Given that the Hawaiian Islands are so close together, the longest flight you’ll take is just 50 minutes.
-Learn how to get to Hawaii in the first place, using frequent flyer points.
+All you need to do is get there from Australia first.
+Here’s how to hack your way to Hawaii with points.

-Air Canada is a relatively new Velocity Partner.
-With 40,000 points in the piggy, you could fly return from Vancouver to Toronto in Economy, or one-way in Business Class.
-Not bad for 4 hrs 30 min or flying each way!
+Air Canada is another Velocity partner airline.
+With 40,000 Velocity Points in the piggy, you could fly return from Montreal to Vancouver in Economy, or one-way in Business Class.
+Not bad for 5 hours of flying each way!
 Taxes and charges are also quite insignificant.

-Air Canada also fly to select destinations in North America, though its pricing will be slightly higher than Delta due to being on different award charts.
+Air Canada also flies to select destinations in North America, though its pricing will be slightly higher than United due to being on different award charts.

 Singapore’s flag carrier is one of the best airlines in the world, recognised for its stellar service and seating onboard.

-If you find yourself in Singapore one day, you can use 38,000 Velocity Points to book a one-way flight to places like Hong Kong, Taipei or Manila.
+If you find yourself in Singapore, you can use 38,000 Velocity Points to book a one-way flight to places like Hong Kong, Taipei or Manila.
 This will be on Singapore Airlines’ Boeing 787-10 or medium-haul Airbus A350 aircraft.

 SQ 787-10 J3 Official